Look Into My Eyes and Kill Your Husband

 My Hypnotist Made Me Do It

-In 1927, Ms. E was a 17 year old German girl travelling from her rural home to Heidelberg when she found herself sharing a train compartment with a man who identified himself as a physician named Dr. Bergen (who, in reality, was a conman named Walker).
+In 1927, Ms. E was a 17-year-old German girl traveling from her rural home to Heidelberg when she found herself sharing a train compartment with a man who identified himself as a physician named Dr. Bergen (who, in reality, was a conman named Walker).
 Forty minutes later, after a brief train stop to take on supplies during which the good doctor invited Ms. E to have coffee, took her hand, and stared into her eyes, Ms. E was completely under his spell.

 Fortunately, Ms. E married Mr. E three years into Dr. Bergen's Svengali-like grasp and Dr. Bergen's magnetism did not extend to Ms. E's spouse.
 Mr. E, a minor official in Heidelberg and concerned spouse, noticed the absent funds and complained to the police, who finally took it upon themselves to investigate.

 More Lives Than a Cat

 It didn't take long for Dr. Bergen to realize that Mr. E. was not as suggestible as his spouse and, as such, was more of a threat.
 So, he turned his attention to eliminating it.
 And, of course, the obvious way was to use hypnosis to serve the very end that had worked so well up to date, i.e., get Ms. E. to do it.

 Luckily, Ms. E. was not as gifted in murder as she was gullible.
 In fact, she reportedly tried at least six different methods to kill her spouse - including poison (resulting in illness but not death), loosening the motorcycle brakes (caused a crash but no fatality), and shooting (turns out the gun had no bullets) - with no success.
 Incidentally, at the command of Dr. Berger, she also made several attempts on her own life, which were equally unsuccessful (thanks mainly to the vigilance of the devoted Mr. E).